Nikita-Pandit/Notification_Service/README.md

 The following assumptions were made during development:

  1. Users are manually inserted into the database

     - There is no signup/login system.
     - Users are inserted manually into the MongoDB `users` collection via MongoDB Atlas UI, Compass, or shell.

-    -
- 3. Client must provide a valid userId
+ 2. Client must provide a valid userId

     - The client (e.g., Postman) must use a valid `_id` from the `users` collection when calling the `POST /api/notifications` endpoint.

+ 3. Email and SMS are simulated via console.log

+    -  Email and SMS functionalities are simulated using `console.log()` statements.
+    -    Real services like SendGrid or Twilio are not integrated, as they are outside the assignment scope.

+ 4. In-App notifications are stored in the database only

+    - In-app notifications are represented as documents in the MongoDB `notifications` collection.
+    - There is no frontend to display them; retrieval is through the API.

+  5. RabbitMQ must be running and reachable

+     - Either via CloudAMQP (recommended) or a local Docker container.
+     - Environment variable `RABBITMQ_URL` must point to the correct broker URL.

+  6. Retry logic is handled within the consumer logic only

+     - If processing a message fails, it is retried up to 3 times.
+     - Beyond that, the message is discarded, and no dead-letter queue is implemented.

+  7. **This is a backend-only project**

+     - There is no frontend UI for users or admins.
+     - Postman or any HTTP client is expected for testing.

+   8. **Minimal validation and error handling are implemented**

+      -Basic validation exists, but production-grade validation, authentication, and authorization are out of scope.

 ---

 ## 📤 Deployment